pdclark/menu-social-icons/readme.txt

 == Changelog ==

 = 1.3 =
-* Add support for FontAwesome 4.0 with `storm_social_icons_use_latest` filter.
+* New: Preview icons and shortcuts in the WordPress Menu Editor.
+* New: vimeo.com and stackexchange.com icons when FontAwesome 4.0 is turned on.
-* FontAwesome 4.0 adds vimeo.com and stackexchange.com, but removes support for IE7, so it is disabled by default.
-Use the filter example shown in the plugin description to enable it.
+* Notice: FontAwesome 4.0 removes support for IE7, so it is off by default.
+Use the filter `storm_social_icons_use_latest` shown in the readme to turn on FontAwesome 4.0.

 = 1.2 =
-* Add filter for custom icons and URLs.
+* New: Filter for custom icons and URLs.
-* Add icon for `mailto:` links.
+* New: Icon for `mailto:` links.
 * [Thanks to mmcginnis](http://wordpress.org/support/topic/just-works-40) for both of these changes.

 = 1.1 =
-* Upgrade to FontAwesome 3.2.1
+* New: Upgrade to FontAwesome 3.2.1
-* Add lots of new site icons: bitbucket.org, dribbble.com, dropbox.com, flickr.com, foursquare.com, gittip.com, instagram.com, renren.com, stackoverflow.com, trello.com, tumblr.com, vk.com, weibo.com, xing.com, youtube.com
+* New: ots of new site icons: bitbucket.org, dribbble.com, dropbox.com, flickr.com, foursquare.com, gittip.com, instagram.com, renren.com, stackoverflow.com, trello.com, tumblr.com, vk.com, weibo.com, xing.com, youtube.com

 = 1.0 =
 * Initial public release.